MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-recover-a-database.md

 ### Restore the database

-Follow these steps to restore the database:
+To restore the database, follow these steps:

 1. If you're restoring to the same database server from which the backup was taken and the service master key hasn't changed, simply restore the backup.
 2. If you're restoring to a different database server with a different service master key, or you're restoring to the same database from which the backup was taken but the service master key has changed, the service master key must be restored to match the one used during the database backup.
 Use the procedure for [restoring the service master key for Microsoft SQL Server](/sql/t-sql/statements/restore-service-master-key-transact-sql).